Morpho-lang/morpho/morpho5/docs/color.md

 ## HueMap
 [taghuemap]: # (huemap)

 `HueMap` is a `Colormap` that displays vivid colors.
-It is periodic on the interval 0..1.
+It is periodic on the interval 0 to 1.

 ## ViridisMap
 [tagviridismap]: # (viridismap)